zahur76/MilestoneProject_3/README.md

 ### Colour Scheme

-Several colour schemes were tested and the following palette was finally adopted since it was thought to fit into the overall site theme well.
+Several colour schemes were tested and the following palette was finally adopted since it was thought to fit into the overall site theme.

 ![Image of colour scheme](static/doc/colours.png)

 ![Image of header](static/doc/header-colour.png)

+All button were also designed to have an identical colour scheme for easy identification.

 ### Typography